Frequently Asked Questions about Duo 2FA

 Do I have to use a smartphone as the second factor?
 No. You can use a hardware token as well.
 However, we recommend that you set up multiple authentication options, just in case you lose or forget your primary device.

 What happens if I don't have my smartphone?
-We recommend that everyone enrolls at least two authentication methods such as smartphone app, office phone, or hardware token.
+We recommend that everyone enrolls at least two authentication methods such as smartphone app, office phone, or Security Key.
 However, if you don’t have another option available and need to log in, you can contact the help desk for a bypass code.

 What if I'm traveling or in a location without service?
 If you've enrolled your smartphone, you can still use the Duo app to authenticate even if you don't have service.
 To use this feature, click the Use a Passcode option instead of the push option when prompted by the Duo verification screen after logging into your account.
 Then, on your device, open the Duo app and tap on the Santa Clara University entry to generate a single use code you can type into the browser prompt.